semaphoreci/docs/docs/examples/clojure-luminus-ci-cd.md

   - Setup: installs the project dependencies and stores them in the [cache](https://docs.semaphoreci.com/reference/toolbox-reference/#cache) to speed up subsequent jobs.
-  - Tests: runs the luminus
+  - Tests: runs the Luminus
     [unit tests](http://www.luminusweb.net/docs/testing.html).
-  - Build: uses [uberjar](https://imagej.net/Uber-JAR) to generate a standalone package.
+  - Build: uses [Uber-JAR](https://imagej.net/Uber-JAR) to generate a standalone package.

 In order to reduce build times, each block includes a